Jodosoft/Libraries/README.md

   <tr>
     <td>Community</td>
     <td>
-      <p>Community contributions are always welcome at https://github.com/JosephJShort/Jodo (the home of this repository).
+      <p>Community contributions are welcome at https://github.com/JosephJShort/Jodo (the home of this repository).
 Contributors are requested to adhere to the <a href="CODE-OF-CONDUCT.md">code of conduct</a>.</p>
       <p>This work is licensed under the <a href="LICENSE.md">MIT License</a>.</p>
       <p>
         <a href="https://github.com/JosephJShort/Jodo/blob/main/LICENSE.md"><img alt="GitHub" src="https://img.shields.io/github/license/JosephJShort/Jodo?style=flat-square&color=005784&logo=github"></a>